Right now in Scotland, the law says dogs are just things. Stealing one is no different to stealing a mobile phone.

 My new law will help deal with that surge in dog thefts – it will help catch and punish the criminals responsible, improve the data we have to prevent future theft and make sure dogs the law recognises dogs as living beings.
 And hopefully, we might even be able to help reunite more owners with their beloved pets.

 I am so grateful for all the support that has come in so far.
-Including from my Scottish Conservative colleagues in Holyrood and at councils across Scotland.
+Including from MSPs of all parties in Holyrood.
 I have also been delighted to see some of the country’s leading animal welfare organisations come out in support – the Scottish SPCA, Dogs Trust, the Kennel Club, Blue Cross and the Edinburgh Cat & Dog Home.
 Most of all, I have been immensely encouraged by the public’s support.